 Working knowledge of: principles and practices of social work and case management techniques used in the assigned program area.
-General knowledge of: genetic principles; effects of day care, foster care, group care, senior care, and separations from family on individual behavior.
-Ability to: establish and maintain effective working relationships with co-workers, staff in other agencies and the public; provide technical assistance and guidance to subordinates regarding sensitive issues and questions; evaluate, develop and implement policies and procedures for assigned work unit; analyze information, situations, practices and procedures; identify relevant concerns, factors, patterns, or relationships; recognize alternative courses of action and the implications of each; organize material, information and people in a systematic way to optimize program efficiency; coordinate services by determining the time, place and sequence of actions; set priorities which accurately reflect the agency's mission, goals and objectives; delegate work assignments; collaborate, develop and maintain community resources and contracts; monitor contract compliance; apply advanced principles and techniques of social work applicable to child or vulnerable adult welfare; develop effective plans of care for children or vulnerable adults at risk of serious harm or injury in critically or chronically dysfunctional families and/or unsafe environments; make frequent and regular unannounced home visits which may involve confronting hostile and uncooperative family members, caregivers, guardians, and/or persons of interest and may result in the removal of children or emergency relocation of vulnerable adults for placement in alternate care settings; identify signs and evidence of physical, emotional and sexual abuse of children or vulnerable
+Ability to: establish and maintain effective working relationships with coworkers, staff in other agencies and the public; provide technical assistance and guidance to subordinates regarding sensitive issues and questions; evaluate, develop and implement policies and procedures for assigned work unit; analyze information, situations, practices and procedures; identify relevant concerns, factors, patterns, or relationships; recognize alternative courses of action and the implications of each; organize material, information and people in a systematic way to optimize program efficiency; coordinate services by determining the time, place and sequence of actions; set priorities which accurately reflect the agency's mission, goals and objectives; delegate work assignments; collaborate, develop and maintain community resources and contracts; monitor contract compliance; and all knowledge, skills and abilities required at the lower levels.